-The environment in which you will perform this assignment is IBM DB2 Universal Database version 7.2, with IAV (Image Audio Video) extender.
+The environment in which you will perform this assignment is IBM DB2 Universal Database version 8.2, with IAV^1 (Image Audio Video) extenders.
 The following facilities of DB2 will be used:

 - DB2 Command Window

-- DB2 Command Center
+- DB2 Command Editor

 - DB2 Information Center

-More information on DB2 and its facilities can be found in the "Introduction to DB2 v7.2"-compendium.
-You are also expected to read that compendium before you start with this assignment, since there it contains some necessary information about how to use the removable disks and log into the DB-SRV-1 server.
+More information on DB2 and its facilities can be found in the "Introduction to DB2" compendium.
+You are also expected to read that compendium before you start with this assignment, since it contains some necessary information about how to use the DB2 facilities and removable disks, and how to log into the DB-SRV-1 server.